NIVANorge/dataset-extended-metadata/README.md

 ## 2. Calibration procedure

-Two step calibration is applied on Fluoremeter measurements (C3 instrument, ) Master calibration and regional correction factor.
+Two step calibration is applied on Fluoremeter measurements (C3 instrument) Master calibration and regional correction factor.
 The calibration from the Master calibration is transferred using a correction factor between the individual fluorometers used in the field and the calibrated Master instrument.
 The dark value in the air without any Solid Secondary Standards needs to be subtracted from the secondary standard reading using the formula (i) below.
 [MINKE deliverable]

 ```sensor_adjusted = correction_coef * (raw - blank) * master coef a + master coef b (i)```